 Part of what makes Denali great is that there is only one road into the park.
 Private vehicles are prohibited beyond Mile 15 with the exception of those that are selected in the end-of-the-season Denali Road Lottery.
 Not only does this help to control crowds – which will already be growing smaller as summer wanes – but it also means that the human impact on the park is minimized.
 In Denali, you don’t find people approaching or harassing wildlife in the same way that you do at other parks where visitors have more freedom to move about.
 The limited traffic also ensures that the fragile ecosystems and breathtaking landscapes stay pristine.

-The high season for visitors in Alaska is mid-June to mid-August, and Denali is a hugely popular stop on most itineraries.
+The high season for visitors is mid-June to mid-August, and Denali is a hugely popular stop on most Alaska itineraries.
 You’ll be glad of the extra breathing room if you visit in late August or September.
 You should note, though, that parts of the park road

 Now let’s talk about